bytebyanjalii/Crop-Yield-Prediction/README.md

 🌾 Crop Yield Prediction System using Machine Learning 🌾

-We have developed a Crop Yield Prediction System 🤖🌱 leveraging supervised machine learning techniques to accurately forecast agricultural output for a specified region.
+I have developed a Crop Yield Prediction System 🤖🌱 leveraging supervised machine learning techniques to accurately forecast agricultural output for a specified region.
 The predictive model utilizes a diverse set of input features including:

    ↦  📅 Year (temporal indicator of data collection)